Mitigating Simulator Dependence in AI Parameter Inference for the Epoch of Reionization: The Importance of Simulation Diversity: Discussion

-The ultimate goal of this line of work would be to develop a suite of training data that maximizes an AI's ability to perform well on unseen reionization scenarios.
+The ultimate goal of this simulation-based AI parameter inference of the EoR would be to develop a suite of training data that maximizes an AI's ability to perform well on unseen reionization scenarios.
 This would allow for the eventual use of AI on analysis of real-world EoR data.